drakesong/blackjack/README.md

-# Black Jack
+# Blackjack

-A single player Black Jack game
+A single player Blackjack game

 Created to practice Python